 Answer – Cattle Tick.
 The NT in Queensland is within the cattle tick zone.
 Before moving any horses, donkeys, camels or any other host animal from Queensland to New South Wales or to the tick free zone in Queensland, trekkers must ensure they comply with the rules concerning the movement of animals from the cattle tick infested zone to the tick free zone.
 To minimise the risk of spreading this serious external parasite, horses and pack animals must be inspected and treated before leaving the infected area in Queensland.
 For details see Section 6, the Queensland Department of Agriculture and Fisheries website and the NSW Department of Primary Industries website.

 Hendra Virus.
 We recommend horses be vaccinated against Hendra Virus.
 Due to serious OH&S considerations, veterinarians may decline to attend horses not vaccinated.

 Answer – Availability of feed will depend on the season and the time of year.

 Answer – For long distance treks, we recommend no more than eight horses in the group.
 This is due to the availability of feed and facilities.

 Answer – It is more important to be a good horse manager.

 Answer – Horses used as pack animals should be trained in carrying a loaded pack saddle.
 If you plan on using hobbles, get horses used to this before you go.
 Train your horses to cross water, and make sure they can swim.

 Considerations for hikers

 Considerations for cyclists

-A Parts of the Trail are not suited to bicycles.
-The Guidebooks give alternative routes for cyclists where the route is too steep or too rough to be travelled safely by bike.
+Answer – Parts of the Trail are not suited to bicycles.
+The Trail Descriptions and Maps give alternative routes for cyclists where the route is too steep or too rough to be travelled safely by bike.